Prospect Camp, Bermuda: Withdrawal of garrison and closure of the camp

 In 1951 it was announced that the Royal Navy's dockyard would be closed, a process that stretched throughout the 1950s, and left only a reduced resupply base, HMS Malabar, which operated until 1995.
 Without the dockyard, and with large naval and air bases of NATO ally, the USA, located in Bermuda, the military garrison became unnecessary.
 The last Imperial Defence Plan was issued in 1953.
 After that, the local part-time units ceased to have any role assigned by the War Office (or its successor, the Ministry of Defence).
-The last regular detachment, a company of the Duke of Cornwall's Light Infantry (DCLI), was withdrawn in 1957, following which Prospect Camp, along with most of the military and admiralty properties in Bermuda were transferred to the local government for £750,000.
+The last regular detachment, a company of the Duke of Cornwall's Light Infantry (DCLI), was withdrawn in 1957, following which Prospect Camp, along with most of the other military and admiralty properties in Bermuda, was transferred to the local government for £750,000.

 Post-military usage

 Following its transfer to the local government, Prospect Camp has been split between a number of government departments and private owners.
 The Bermuda Police Service has been the primary occupant, housing its headquarters, barracks, and various sub-units there.
 The Department of Education has also made considerable use of former camp grounds, having housed Prospect Secondary School in former barracks buildings, and having originally sited the campus of the Bermuda College there.
 In the 1990s, several barracks and other buildings were levelled, and the new Cedarbridge Academy was built in their place.
 The National Stadium also occupies part of the former military camp.